 You’ve got a portfolio of projects, beautifully presented to demonstrate your skills.
 To really show that you’re an SEO expert, apply them to your own website – not only to put your money where your mouth is but also to attract potential employers.

 Of course, other SEO Specialists are taking the same approach.
 To help your website stand out, you’ll need to be proactive – and one of the most effective ways to do this is by becoming active off your own website.
-Engaging with your professional community, by writing posts and articles for other websites, for instance, will not only establish you as a thought leader and raise your professional profile – it will also drive incoming links and traffic, a factor in your site’s ranking.
+Engaging with your professional community, by writing posts and articles for other websites, for instance, will not only establish you as a thought leader and raise your professional profile – it will also drive traffic and help link building efforts, a factor in your site’s ranking.

 The wider your network, the bigger the effect.
 Unsurprisingly, developing a wide network as an SEO expert begins online.
 But there are excellent opportunities to meet and network with others in your field – and in the related fields of digital marketing, promotions, user experience design, and advertising – offline as well.
 SEO conferences, workshops, virtual summits, and resources like Search Engine Journal give you the chance to connect to others in your line of work while also brushing up your skills.